Sessional Programme Facilitator/Programme Tutor (PSO) - Advertised on behalf of Norfolk & Suffolk CRC

-We currently have opportunities for sessional Programme Tutors/Facilitators to join Norfolk & Suffolk CRC in Ipswich and Bury St Edmunds.
+We currently have opportunities for Sessional Programme Tutors/Facilitators to join Norfolk & Suffolk CRC in Ipswich and Bury St Edmunds.

 If you want to join an innovative, creative and high performing organisation, we offer challenging and rewarding roles and the opportunity to make a positive contribution to reducing reoffending in Norfolk & Suffolk.

 This is a great opportunity to join our teams contributing to the delivery of both accredited and non-accredited group work programmes.
 You will play an integral part our work with service users, this will include taking a central role in their supervision and the delivery of group work programmes.